-Students learn every day that they are in school, so good attendance (5 absences or less) and being on time is one major factor in determining a student's success.
+Students learn every day that they are in school, so good attendance and being on time is one major factor in determining a student's success.
 It is a life-long expectation that will continue long after they are out of school with employers, businesses, family, and friends.
 If your child must be late or absent because of an illness, appointment, emergency situation, or other, please call the school office before school begins or within 15 minutes of the starting time.
 If our office does not hear from you, we will call you at home or at the work number listed on the registration card to ensure your child's whereabouts.

 A full day absence is anytime the student has missed more than four hours in a single day.
-A half-day absence is anytime the student has missed more than one hour in a half day.
+A half-day absence is anytime the student has missed more than one hour in a single day.
 A tardy is anytime the student arrives within the first hour after school begins.
+For the purpose of attendance records, four tardies will be the equivalent of one absence.
 Early pick-ups in the late afternoon are discouraged, unless there is an emergency or appointment.
-Early pick-up is anytime the student is removed within one hour of school ending.
-They will count the same as tardies.
 Parents/guardians are encouraged to provide documentation of medical visit(s) for attendance records as these will be coded differently and not count toward truancy.

-Students who arrive late will be given a tardy.
-Tardies will be handled on an individual basis with possible notification to the truancy officer.
+Students who arrive late will be given three "free" tardies per quarter.
+Upon the 4th through 6th tardy, the student will be given a lunch detention.
+After that tardies will be handled on an individual basis with possible notification to the truancy officer.
 We understand there will be times that it is unavoidable to be late.
+That is why we allow three "freebies".
+Students and parents/guardians are encouraged to save them for true emergencies.